kaspernissen/docs.humio.com/content/legacy/tutorial.md

 ![An Empty Query](images/github-main_not-annotated.png)

-!!! note
+{{% notice note %}}
-    **The Event Distribution Graph**
+***The Event Distribution Graph***

 Humio also provides an overview of all events that happened during the search interval in the _Event Distribution Graph_.

 The _Event Distribution Graph_ is an important part in narrowing down your queries.
 You can use it to look for event patterns, or to 'sanity check' your queries.
 For example, you could check that a query returns the expected number of events.
+{{% /notice %}}

 Now, let's take a look at what data our query found.
 You can get the details of each item in the _Event List_ by clicking it.
 This shows the entire content of the event, as well as the fields that
 Humio has parsed, in a detail view at the bottom of the screen.